 Call for proposals

-Established and emerging artists are invited to submit proposals to participate in our Annual Autumn Exhibition which showcases the permanent collection and works for sale.
+Established and emerging artists are invited to submit proposals to participate in our 13th Annual Autumn Exhibition which showcases the permanent collection and around 100 works for sale.

-We are interested in concepts for three-dimensional sculpture in all media suitable for outdoor exhibition; participatory, socially engaged or performance works; sound pieces and light works.
+We are interested in concepts for three-dimensional sculpture in all media suitable for outdoor exhibition; and participatory, socially-engaged or performance works; sound pieces and light works.
 All new and original work will be considered.
 Generally, we do not exhibit work that has recently been shown elsewhere, particularly locally, as we aim to offer our visitors a fresh exhibition.

 Dates

-The programme committee will consider the calibre, originality, appropriateness, and robustness of the concept for the purpose of the event.
+The programme team will consider the calibre, originality, appropriateness, and robustness of the concept and proposed materials for the purpose of the event.

-Works need to be finished and ready to install by mid-February 2025.
-Works remain in situ for the duration of the exhibition, over the first three weekends in March and in some cases, if unsold, may remain for a longer period to receive continued exposure.
+Works need to be finished and ready to install by mid-February 2026.
+Works remain in situ for the duration of the initial three-week exhibition period, and preferably until the end of April, while we are still actively marketing them and receiving good visitor numbers.
+In some cases, if unsold, works may remain for a longer period to receive continued exposure.

 The purpose of Tai Tapu Sculpture Garden